shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 const program = new anchor.Program(idl, programId, provider)
 ```

 We will get to that part once we build the client side.
-My only poitn at this time is to emphasize that the client side in javascript must match the Program side in Rust.
+My only point at this time is to emphasize that the client side in javascript must match the Program side in Rust.
 For now, let's finish taking a look at the Rust code.

 <img src="../../../.gitbook/assets/tutorial-graphics/program-block.svg" width="40%" height="auto">